 Each research proposal submitted is assessed based on the following elements of the grant application:

-- The significance of the research to advancing the practice of project, program, and/or portfolio, governance,
+- The significance of the research to advancing the practice of governance, management and/or control of

 - Quality, relevance and recency of the literature review and background to the study